50 years Original GARDENA System

 The third possibility is to crack the stone and plant the almond-shaped seed directly into the soil.

-If you have in mind to plant the stone and not only the seed, it is a good idea to put the stone into the fridge for a week: This will speed up the process of germination.
+If you are thinking of planting the stone and not only the seed, it is a good idea to put the stone into the fridge for a week: This will speed up the process of germination.

 The soil you use for planting should be sandy and unfertilized.
-This also prevents mold.
+This also prevents mould.
 After you have planted the stone or the seed, it is important to keep the soil moist.
 With apricot stones you need a little bit of patience.
-It could take up to one year till the first green tips come to light.
+It could take up to one year until the first green tips come to light.
 When they are finally visible, put the planter into a bright place.
-Keep in mind to water the small plant and protect it against direct sunlight.
+Keep in mind that you must water the small plant and protect it against direct sunlight.

 If you live in a warm region, you can plant the young apricot tree in your garden.
-Make sure to look for a place where the tree is protected against rain and wind.
+Make sure to look for a place where the tree is protected against wind and rain.

-In springtime the apricot tree usually blooms with white and pink-colored blossoms.
-The tree bark will slowly get a red-brown colour.
+In springtime the apricot tree usually blooms with white and pink-coloured blossoms.
+The tree bark will slowly turn a red-brown colour.
 If all goes well, the apricot tree will bear fruits for the first time after four or five years.
 Typical for apricots is the vertical seam which divides the fruit in two parts.
 With sufficient sun, the apricot cheeks will turn red.